fabiosenracorrea/CS50/Week_6_Python/readme.md

 As this week is a introduction to a new language, most of the exercises here are re-runs of previously solved challenges, now using Python.
 You can check the list of problems for this week right [here](https://cs50.harvard.edu/x/2020/psets/6/).

-Some of the exercises has a 'choose one out of two' option, and the harder version was chosen everytime.
+Some of the exercises has a 'choose one out of two' option, and the harder version was chosen every time.

 ### Exercise 1 - Hello